emaloney/MBDataEnvironment/README.md

 Here, the strings "`Barrett is a `" and "` cat.`" are text literals, while "`$catGenders[Barrett]`" is a variable reference.

-Because the string "`$catGenders[Barrett]`" represents a variable reference, it gets replaced with its underlying value; in this case, that's the string "`female`".
+Because the string "`$catGenders[Barrett]`" represents a variable reference, it gets replaced with its underlying value; in this case, the string "`female`".

 The resulting value of the `NSString` variable `barrett` is "`Barrett is a female cat.`"

 #### Object Expressions

-If you have, say, an `NSArray` or an `NSDictionary` in the variable space (as is the case with `$catGenders`), you can retrieve the underlying object value by evaluating an expression referencing it *as an object expression*:
+If you have, say, an `NSArray` or an `NSDictionary` in the variable space (as is the case with `$catGenders`), you can retrieve the underlying object value using an *object expression*:

 ```objc
 NSDictionary* genders = [MBExpression asObject:@"$catGenders"];